BigPolarBear1/factorization/README.md

 Update: My head hurts.
 I'm going through some really intense depression these last few days.
 If I set x+y to be 1 (or whatever), then I can calculate by how much I need to multiply it to get a specific residue for any mod p.
 So basically that transforms it into finding some multiplier such that the result is a specific x+y such that we know that combined with x, the polynomial will generate a value divisible by p.
 That reduces it to finding a multiplier that I can factor and which occurs for enough primes.
 That allows me to sieve by multiplier.
 Which is closer to what I'm looking for.

+Oh... and that would also scale well if we build the factor base for multiple k values.
+Thinking about it in terms of "what do I need to multiply x+y" by is definitely the best approach.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>